k2view-academy/K2View-Academy/articles/32_LU_storage/04_business_entity_on_pg.md

 Fabric can use PostgreSQL as a Logical Unit's storage layer, where each business entity's instance is saved as separate rows in PostgreSQL.

-This functionality should be used when the main use case is mostly driven from a cross instances queries, servers reporting, dashboards or analytics systems.
+This functionality should be used when the main use case is driven mostly from cross-instance queries, servers reporting, dashboards or analytics systems.

 This is the preffered option when asking the following:

 1. Query the number of customers per credit class.
 2. List the customers with over payments.
-3. Query how many customers lives in New York city.
+3. Query how many customers live in New York city.

 The Logical Unit's data is saved in PostgreSQL in two different  schemas: